 In addition, you must put the supplied mottlemap_hack.img file (it's included in img2png.zip) into the calib\dustring directory (part of the data on the COISS_0011_V2 Cassini calibration volume).

 (2) If you want to convert LRO NAC images.
 To correctly convert LRO NAC images

-you must download the index file CUMINDEX.TAB from the most recent LROC volume.
-Using
+you must download the index file CUMINDEX.TAB from the most recent LROC volume or the

-older versions of this file (approximately prior to 2011) will not work.
-Also you must be
+(approximately prior to 2011) will not work.
+If you use CUMINDEX.TAB you must be careful

-careful to have a version of this file that is new enough to contain information on all of
+to have a version of this file that is new enough to contain information on all of the

-point to the CUMINDEX.TAB file on you machine.
-As an example, if the file is in the
+"lroc_index_file=") to point to the index files on you machine.
+As an example,

-directory lro_index at the root of your C:\ disk img2png.ini should
+if the there is a file in the directory lro_index at the root of your C:\ disk img2png.ini

 How to use